Learning Contracts and Internships

 While the department will provide students with information and help connect them with employers, it is ultimately the student’s responsibility to secure an internship.
 There are a large number of companies coming to campus to recruit computer science students, and these recruiting events are a great way to find out about internships and to make an impression on companies.

 When looking for a job or internship, remember that the fall semester is the prime recruiting season.
 Many companies fill all of their internship positions by January.
 Students are encouraged to take advantage of the many recruiting events hosted by the department and UCS during Career Week in September.
-Stephanie Johnson, the department’s career development coordinator, can help you make a plan, strengthen your resume, and even practice interviewing.
 Any course-specific questions should be directed to the Director of Undergraduate Studies.

-To learn more about Stephanie or to schedule an appointment, please visit our Careers page.
+To learn more about finding an internship or to schedule an appointment, please visit our Careers page.

 Working Full Time During the Academic Year